Native American languages

 originally made from birchbark, but over the past 200 years ash splint basketry has become more popular with Penobscot artists.

-Here is a website of Penobscot basket photographs.
+Here is a museum exhibit of Penobscot basket photographs.

 What other Native Americans did the Penobscot tribe interact with?